xinjuezou-whi/whi_rviz_plugins/README.md

 ### Namespace

-Under multiple robots scenario, using the namespace drop list to set the namespace for specified robot.
+Under multiple robots scenario, using the namespace drop list to set the namespace for the specified robot.

 ## Use Teleop
 1. Add the Navi_waypoints plugin to RViz